boostorg/hof/doc/src/overview.md

 Decorator
 ---------

 A decorator is a function that returns a function adaptor.
-The function adaptor may be an unspecified 0r private type.
+The function adaptor may be an unspecified or private type.

 ```cpp
 template<class...
 Ts>